Budibase/website/content/blog/updates/pricing-v3.md

 ## The new model

 Over the past five months, we’ve talked with customers and users to determine how best to correlate our pricing with the value of Budibase.
 Consistently, customers and users told us that per-user pricing was not scalable and the value experienced by app creators was disproportionate to the value experienced by app users.
-We hope you agree the new model is more straightforward, scalable and aligns better with the different levels of value Budibase provides.
+We hope you agree the new model (see image below) is more straightforward, scalable and aligns better with the different levels of value Budibase provides.

 ![new model](https://res.cloudinary.com/daog6scxm/image/upload/v1697032289/cms/pricing/CleanShot_2023-10-11_at_14.50.48_2x_o9qx4v.png)